relativitydev/transfer-api-samples/README.md

 # Relativity Transfer API for .NET
 You can use the Transfer API (TAPI) to build application components that connect to Relativity and stream data from external sources into Relativity storage using different transfer protocols, for example, HTTP, SMB, and Aspera.
 You can also stream data from Relativity.
 The API enables optimized data transfer with extensible client architecture and event model using Relativity authentication and logging.
 For example, you can use the Transfer API to develop an application that loads case data into Relativity for subsequent processing.
-Unlike the Import API, TAPI does not create Relativity objects associated with the data, for example, documents and RDOs.
+Unlike the Import API, TAPI doesn't create Relativity objects associated with the data, for example, documents and RDOs.

-***Important!**  We're providing TAPI as a preview release so that you can evaluate it and provide us with feedback.
-The preview release offers a functional API, which will continue to undergo minor contract changes and further enhancements.*

 ## Core TAPI features
 The TAPI includes the following core features: